 5. Stay Disciplined

-Probably the most important thing I would stress for a successful home-based business is that you’ve got to stay disciplined when you’re not accountable to anyone but yourself!
+Probably the most important thing I would stress for a successful work from home job is that you’ve got to stay disciplined, especially when you’re not accountable to anyone but yourself!
 It would be easy to spend half your day reading magazines and re-organizing the pantry, but if you want a successful home-based business you’ve got to do the work!

 6. Know when to shut it off